dinocata/rxswift-mvvm-demo/README.md

 Routing is handled globally through a Coordinator, while view controllers are abstracted into Scenes.

-This is an ongoing project, so some things (like test, storage and local persistence examples) are on the TODO list.
+This is an ongoing project, so some things (like tests, storage and local persistence examples) are on the TODO list.

 <b>HOW TO BUILD THE PROJECT:</b>